 - hereditary pancreatitis

-- Turner syndrome (females with only one functioning X chromosome)
+- Turner syndrome, in which females are born with only one functioning X chromosome

 - Prader-Willi syndrome

-Women naturally experience several periods of hormonal imbalance throughout their lifetime, including during:
+Females naturally experience several periods of hormonal imbalance throughout their lifetime, including:

 - perimenopause, menopause, and postmenopause

-Women are also at risk of developing different types of hormonal imbalance disorders than men because they have different endocrine organs and cycles.
+Females are likely to develop different hormonal imbalance disorders than males because they have different endocrine organs and cycles.